FlorentinZorca/detect-adblocker/README.md

                     });

 See the demo.html for a working example with a real doubleclick tag.
 You should use your own tags on your site though :).

+# License

+MIT, basically almost free to do what you want with it.